Content

 • Maintain all documents on file for potential audit purposes.

 • Per USDA guidance “Updates to the Federal Micro-Purchase Threshold in 2 CFR 200.320(a)(1) SP 02-2022,” program operators have the discretion to utilize the micro-purchase method of procurement for purchase up to $50,000 if specific criteria are met.
-Please note that in Illinois public schools this option is not applicable to Food Service Management Company (FSMC) contracts.
-All FSMC contracts estimated at $25,000 or greater must be formally procured utilizing the three-step process described on our website.
+Please note that this option is not applicable to Food Service Management Company (FSMC) contracts.
+All FSMC contracts must be formally procured utilizing the three-step process described on our website.

 • Small purchase: Procurement by small purchase is the acquisition of supplies or services, the aggregate dollar amount of which does not exceed $ 250,000 (or a lower amount as required by local/district board policy).
 Also known as simplified acquisition or informal purchase.